herrseiler/herrseiler/README.md

 ### Hi there 👋

+As a career changer in the IT industry, I took my first steps in the area of web development and in the support of software and online solutions in the late 1990s.
+Since then I have experienced the evolution of the Internet up close.
+I like to remember the static HTML pages that I encoded in a simple text editor.
+Later followed the introduction of dynamic websites with server side scripting in PHP, which opened up new possibilities for me.
+Today, web frameworks such as Node.js, jQuery and Foundation are my constant companions and the basis for the implementation of my online projects.

+For several years I have specialized in the field of WordPress development and have already successfully implemented numerous websites.
+I love to realize demanding projects according to template or "from scratch" first as wireframe or as design and then finally in the front-end semantic and search engine optimized.

+My skills and many years of experience as a webmaster, front-end developer and online marketer pay off in dealing with customers and their needs.
+As a passionate and creative web developer, <body> builder and confessing page weight watcher, I am always looking for new challenges.

 <!--
 **herrseiler/herrseiler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.